Earl B. Dickerson: Political career

+In 1924, Dickerson was nominated for Congress in Illinois's majority-black 1st district by Democratic Party boss George E. Brennan, replacing previous nominee James F. Doyle, who withdrew because of poor health.
+According to contemporary reporting, he was the first African American ever nominated for Congress by the Democratic Party.
+He was later forced to withdraw after Doyle demanded the nomination back.

 Dickerson formed the South Side Legislative Commission in 1938, which created and advocated for pieces of legislation to the Illinois General Assembly.

 In 1939, Dickerson was elected to be the first black Democratic alderman of Chicago's Second Ward.
 During his tenure as an alderman, Dickerson worked to address poor housing conditions for black Americans and the existence of racially restrictive covenants.
 Dickerson launched the Second Ward Community Fund, which helped low-income individuals afford food and clothing.

 While initially discounting a Congressional run, Dickerson unsuccessfully primaried William L. Dawson for the 1942 Democratic nomination for the First Congressional District.
 He later ran for Congress in 1948 on the Progressive Party ticket, but was again unsuccessful.

 Dickerson was appointed as a member of President Franklin D. Roosevelt’s first Fair Employment Practices Committee (FEPC) and served as its acting chairman.
 Through his work with the FEPC, Dickerson sought to increase the conditions and employment rate for black Americans.

 In 1963, Dickerson participated in the March on Washington for Jobs and Freedom and stood on stage near Martin Luther King Jr. during the “I Have a Dream” speech.
 That same year, Dickerson led the Chicago Exposition of the Centennial of the Emancipation Proclamation.

 Dickerson was one of the first recipients of the Thurgood Marshall Award, given by the NAACP Legal Defense Fund, for supporting civil rights laws.
 In 1971, Dickerson was named “Black Businessman of the Year.”
 Due to his service to the City of Chicago, Mayor Harold Washington declared May 1, 1983 to be “Earl B. Dickerson” day.

 Personal life

 Dickerson married Inez Moss in 1912.
 Their marriage ended in divorce in 1927.

 On June 15, 1930, Dickerson married Kathryn Kennedy Wilson.
-Kathryn had one son, Rodger Wilson, Jr., from a previous marriage.
+Kathryn had one son, Rodger Wilson Jr., from a previous marriage.
 Together, Dickerson and Kennedy had one daughter, Diane, who was born in 1934.

-He died in his Chicago home on September 1, 1986, and was buried next to his wife Kathryn in Burr Oak, the cemetery he helped found.
+Dickerson died in his Chicago home on September 1, 1986, and was buried next to his wife Kathryn in Burr Oak, the cemetery he helped found.